ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 </center>

-Let's assume each one of these components is an independent service, each load balanced and with redundancies that aren't visible beyond the node itself, and that communication is done over a computer network using some protocol.
+Let's assume each one of these components is an independent service, each load balanced and with redundancies that aren't visible beyond the node itself[^1], and that communication is done over a computer network using some protocol.

-The depicted network consists of a set of applications that all in one way or the other build on top of an event log, A. In one branch, there's a fast queryable cache for the event log, the app back-end is an interface for the cache (like a REST API), and the storage acts as a long-term backup system.
+The depicted network consists of a set of applications that all in one way or the other build on top of an event log, A. In one branch, there's a fast queryable cache for the transaction log, the app back-end is an interface for the cache (like a REST API), and the storage acts as a long-term backup system.
 The second branch consists of a business intelligence system that analyzes the event log data and does something with it.

-Indirectly, there are dependency arrows that emanate from the root of the network tree (A) to its leaves S, P and I. From an observer's perspective, these are the relationships that matter.
-Furthermore, we can see those dependencies, but we build the code in such a way that it does not.
+Indirectly, there are dependency arrows emanating from the root of the network tree (A) to its leaves S, P and I. From an observer's perspective, these are the relationships that matter.
+These are the *implicit dependencies*.
+Furthermore, we can see those dependencies, but we build the code in such a way that it does not!
 The event log simply dumps data to a message queue, and that's it.
 What is worse, is that the implicit dependencies each propagate up the chain.
 Not only does the leaf node depend on the root node, it also depends on the intermediate nodes.

 <center>
 ![A slightly more complex example](/images/are-my-services-4-not-so-simple.png)